Rohan1366/ijon-services/README.md

 - Add new rows to the table.
 - Delete rows from the table.

-## For Login Use Following Email Ans Password:
+## For Login Use Following Email And Password:

 - Email - user01@gmail.com
 - Password - 123456